 - Dust/Dust Mites: Every house in the world has dust, which means they probably have dust mites too.
 Dust settles in carpets, and dust mites feed on the dust.
 They are usually only found in humid climates.
 These are one of the top indoor allergy triggers for people.
 On top of the soil, the mites leave a large number of droppings behind.
 Just because you can’t see them, it doesn’t mean they aren’t there.

 - Mold: Carpet is going to get wet.
+It’s an inevitable fact of life.
 You can do your best to avoid it, but spills are going to happen, and fungus grows in a moist environment.
 Water, food, and excessive humidity can all be factors in carpet mold growth.
 Also, if you have mold in your air, it can eventually settle on your carpet.

 - Dead skin: Every day, humans shed almost 1 million dead skin cells.
 So it is highly likely that your carpet is covered in dead skin cells.